-Dr. Totten has been a professor for 16 years and teaches in both human services and counseling programs.
-She has taught students at the undergraduate, masters, and doctoral level.
-She currently serves as dissertation chair and second committee member at Walden University.
+Dr. Totten has been a professor for 18 years and teaches in both human services and counseling programs.
+She has taught students at the undergraduate, master, and doctoral levels.
+She also serves on dissertation committees as both chair and second committee member.

-Dr. Totten serves as Course Lead within the Human Services program.
+Dr. Totten has served as Course Lead within the Human Services program.
 She has served as the Subject Matter Expert in revising 2 undergraduate courses and 1 graduate course.

 Dr. Totten also served in the BS in Human Services Academic Program Review (APR) Committee (2016-2019).
 She analyzed statistics and developed accompanying tables and charts to graphically/clearly present data and trend analysis In this capacity, she attended APR meeting to discuss the report with program reviewers June 19-21, 2017 in St. Paul, MN at the Walden Executive Offices.